-BP Titans will be run completely online on Saturday November 7, 2020, starting at 2 PM ET.
+BP Titans II will be run completely online on Saturday November 6, 2021 in two flights from 11 AM ET to 3 PM ET and 4 PM ET to 8 PM ET.
 You can find out everything you need to know below.
-You can also return to the BP Titans Registration page or check out some Sample Questions that were used in previous tournaments.
+You can also return to the BP Titans II Registration page or check out some Sample Questions that were used in previous tournaments.

 - Toss-Ups: Each game will consist of 20 pyramidal toss-up questions (clues that range from roughly 100 to 150 words that become progressively easier as they are read).
 Correct answers are worth 10 points; incorrect interruptions are -5 points.
 Once you buzz in, you will have 5 seconds to answer and you cannot consult your teammates.
 Once an incorrect answer is given by someone on your team, your team is not allowed to respond again until the next toss-up question.
 “Powers” will be awarded if you correctly answer before a pre-determined spot in the question; “Powers” are worth 15 points instead of 10.